DrHaroldMandel.org/MandelNews.com Antipsychiatry Medical Heretic

 "Invest in a voice that stands with the silenced; your donation helps keep human rights reporting of MandelNews.com alive."

-MandelNews.com exists as a platform for psychiatric abuse commentaries, dedicated to exposing the systemic injustices of the psychiatric industry and reclaiming human potential from a culture of engineered suppression.
+MandelNews.com exists primarily as a platform for psychiatric abuse commentaries, dedicated to exposing the systemic injustices of the psychiatric industry and reclaiming human potential from a culture of engineered suppression.
 My mission is driven by a commitment to investigative clarity, focusing not on the consensus of the medical establishment, but on the documented outcomes of its actions.
-In a society where sociopathic interventions are often rewarded with prestige while victims are pushed into social and financial ruin, we challenge the indoctrination that equates medical tyranny with "necessary treatment".
-By investigating the financial structures that allow these destructive practices to thrive, we aim to end victim demonization and provide a platform for those who have been silenced and harmed by the system.
+In a society where sociopathic interventions are often rewarded with prestige while victims are pushed into social and financial ruin, I challenge the indoctrination that equates medical tyranny with "necessary treatment".
+By investigating the financial structures that allow these destructive practices to thrive, I aim to end victim demonization and provide a platform for those who have been silenced and harmed by the system.

 History will judge a society not by its medical advancements, but by who it chose to empower and who it chose to silence.
 Through rigorous observation, I have identified a recurring pattern of institutional tyranny that marginalizes victims while rewarding the architects of their distress.
 My reporting aims to bridge the gap between institutional narratives and the lived reality of those whose lives have been derailed by coercive care.
 I approach this work with the understanding that a reporter’s highest duty is to the truth, especially when that truth challenges powerful sociopathic structures.
 Ultimately, MandelNews.com serves as a ledger for the human potential wasted by psychiatric tyranny and a source of accountability for a society that has, until now, looked the other way.